openedx/credentials/docs/badges/configuration/credly.rst

 .. note::

-    Webhooks is a connection with Credly and external platform that allows your server to be notified about events occuring within Credly.
+    Webhooks is a connection with Credly and external platform that allows your server to be notified about events occurring within Credly.

-Webhooks are set up on Credly management dashboard as Credly is a main initiator of the syncronization.
+Webhooks are set up on Credly management dashboard as Credly is a main initiator of the synchronization.

 You should be able to select an action from the list so that whenever the specified action occurs internally, the external system is alerted.